 Philipp Meyer grew up in a working class neighborhood in Baltimore.
-His mother is an artist; his father taught college science for twenty years after working variously as a cabinet maker, electrician, and art installer.
 The neighborhood, Hampden, had been hit hard by the collapse of various heavy industries, and crime and unemployment were high.
 Meyer attended city public schools until dropping out at age 16 and getting a GED.
-He spent the next five years working as a bicycle mechanic and occasionally volunteering at Baltimore’s Shock Trauma Center.
+He spent the rest of his teenage years working as a bicycle mechanic.

-At age 20, he began taking classes at a variety of colleges in Baltimore and decided to become a writer.
-He also decided to leave his hometown, and at 22, on his third attempt at applying to various Ivy League colleges, he was admitted to Cornell University.
-He graduated with a degree in English and a mountain of debt and headed for Wall Street to pay off his student loans.
+At age 20, he began taking classes at a various community and local colleges and decided to become a writer.
+He also decided to leave his hometown, and at 22, on his third attempt, he was admitted to Cornell University.
+He graduated with a degree in English and headed for Wall Street to pay off his student loans.

 After getting a job with the Swiss investment bank UBS, Meyer did training in London and Zurich and was assigned to a derivatives trading desk.
 After several years at UBS, he’d paid off most of his student loans and decided to pursue his dream of becoming a writer.
+He wrote several apprentice novels, none of which were publishable.
 When his savings ran out he took jobs as an emergency medical technician and construction worker.
-He was preparing for a second career as a paramedic when he was admitted to the MFA program at the Michener Center for Writers in Austin, TX.
-While attending grad school he continued to do emergency medical work, driving to New Orleans just as Hurricane Katrina hit and working as an EMT during that storm.
+Eventually he was admitted to the MFA program at the Michener Center for Writers in Austin, TX.
+While attending graduate school he continued to do emergency medical work, driving to New Orleans just as Hurricane Katrina hit and working as an EMT during that storm.

-Meyer's first novel, American Rust, won the Los Angeles Times Book Prize.
+Meyer's first novel, American Rust, won the Los Angeles Times Book Prize and was named to numerous Best Book of the Year Lists.
 Meyer was also awarded a Guggenheim Fellowship, a Dobie Paisano Fellowship, and named one of the New Yorker's 20 best writers under 40.